 A poll watcher must:

-- be a registered voter of the territory (e.g., city, school district) covered by the election and of the county for November general elections, primary elections, or other countywide elections; [Sec.
+- be a registered voter of the territory (e.g., city, school district) covered by the election and of the county for November general elections for state and county officers (held on even-numbered years), primary elections, or other countywide elections; [Sec.
 33.031]

-- not been finally convicted of an offense in connection with conduct directly attributable to an election; [Sec.
+- NOT have been finally convicted of an offense in connection with conduct directly attributable to an election; [Sec.
 33.035] and

-- not be related within the second degree of consanguinity or affinity (as determined by Tex.
-Govt.
-Code, Chapter 573, Subchapter B, Secs.
-573.022 – 573.025) to an election judge or clerk serving at that polling place.
+- NOT be related within the second degree of consanguinity or affinity (as determined by Tex.
+Gov’t Code, Secs.
+573.022-573.025) to an election judge or clerk serving at that polling place.
+These include spouses, siblings, grandparents, and grandchildren.
 A watcher may be related to the candidate the watcher is representing.
 [Sec.
-33.033]
+33.033].